-Videos available on website: courses for subjects not previously studied and/or those subjects offering BTEC as well as GCSE courses - explained by Heads of Departments
+Videos available on Teams for students: courses for subjects not previously studied and/or those subjects offering BTEC as well as GCSE courses - explained by Heads of Departments

 Online information available about each course.
 Facility to ask questions of subject leaders and the Key Stage Team via an online form which will be emailed to the appropriate staff.
 Questions will be addressed by staff on a weekly basis.

 2nd/3rd February 2022

 Y8 Parents Evening, an opportunity to discuss possible options with subject teachers.